Rpokhariya/recommendMe/README.md

 ## 📚 recommendMe — Book Recommendation System

-A simple and intelligent full-stack book recommendation app built using **React (Vite)** and **Flask**.
-Users can explore top 50 books or get personalized recommendations based on a book title.
+An intelligent full-stack book recommendation app built using React (Vite), Flask, and the Google Gemini API.
+Users can explore top books, get personalized recommendations, and generate AI-powered summaries on demand.

 ---